Indoor guideSmall-space gearNo guessed match

 What indoor hobby kit is easiest to start?

-The easiest kit is compact, has clear instructions, and creates a finished result in the first session.
+The easiest kit fits the surface and storage you already have, uses low-hazard materials, has clear instructions, and creates a complete result in the first session.

 Should indoor kits be mess-free?